 A rigid optical viewfinder and an LCD with minimal play.
 The frame accuracy shown in the optical viewfinder of the SD110 is only around 82 percent when shooting at wide-angle and approximately 79 percent when shooting at telephoto.
 On the other hand, the LCD monitor performed significantly better, although it was vastly off, displaying somewhat more of the frame than was captured in the photo.
 Because I prefer LCD monitors to have an accuracy that is as close to one hundred percent as is humanly possible, the LCD monitor that comes with the SD110 does pretty well, as it comes very close to being exactly one hundred percent.
 Still, the optical viewfinder could use some improvement.

 Distortion of the Optical Field

-barrel distortion that is lower than usual, and chromatic aberration that is barely noticeable at all.
+barrel distortion is lower than usual, and chromatic aberration is barely noticeable.
 At the wide-angle end of the lens, the SD110 has optical distortion that is slightly lower than typical.
 I observed an estimated barrel distortion of 0.6 percent while using that end of the lens.
 Even more impressive was the performance of the telephoto end, where I found only 0.2 percent pincushion distortion.
 The degree of chromatic aberration is relatively low, as evidenced by the fact that only very faint coloring can be seen on either side of the target lines.
 (You may see evidence of this distortion on the resolution target in the form of a very faint tinge of color around the items located on the periphery of the field of vision.)

 Lag in the Shutter and Cycle Time

-Despite the fact that this is very decent for a tiny digital camera model, I would still strongly advise buying a second battery at the same time as the SD110.
+Even though this is very decent for a tiny digital camera model, I would still strongly advise buying a second battery at the same time as the SD110.
 This will allow you to have a fully charged backup on hand for any lengthy adventures that you go on with the SD110.